What Is Service Mesh Architecture?

 Components of a Service Mesh Architecture

-A textbook service mesh pattern consists of two main components: a data plane and a control plane.
-The data plane handles the actual forwarding of the traffic between services, whereas the control plane is in charge of configuring and coordinating the data planes, either reactively from policy changes or automatically.
+A service mesh consists of two elements: the data plane and the control plane.
+As the names suggest, the data plane handles the actual forwarding of traffic, whereas the control plane provides the configuration and coordination.
 Let’s look at that in more detail.

-In a service mesh architecture, the data plane is a network of proxies that are deployed alongside each instance of a service that needs to communicate with other services in the system.
-All network and API calls to and from such services goes through the data plane proxy, which can also apply authentication and authorization, encryption, rate limiting, load balancing, handle service discovery and increase observability via logging and distributed tracing capabilities.
+In the service mesh architecture, the data plane refers to network proxies that are deployed alongside each instance of a service that needs to communicate with the other services in the system.
+All calls to and from a service go through the proxy, which can also apply authentication and authorization, encryption, rate limiting and load balancing, handle service discovery, and implement logging and tracing.

 A service mesh decouples the application logic from the network communication logic, with the effect that application programmers do not need to worry about the practicalities of communicating with the wider network.
-Instead, the service only needs to know about its local proxy (data plane).
-In a microservice system where separate teams are developing services in different languages, a service mesh allows network communication and associated features to be implemented consistently without duplicating effort across teams.
+Instead, the service only needs to know about its local proxy.
+In a microservice system where separate teams are developing services in different languages, a service mesh allows network communication and associated features to be implemented consistently without duplicating effort.

 As we’ve seen above, the service mesh architecture requires a proxy for each instance of a service.
-In microservice-based systems comprising of dozens or hundreds of services, many of which deployed with replicas, introducing a service mesh also means introducing an equal number of proxies as there are instances in the system, and this is where the control plane comes in to help.
+In microservice-based systems comprising dozens or even hundreds of services, each of which may be replicated multiple times according to performance and reliability requirements, that results in an equal number of proxies to manage.
+This is where the control plane comes in.

 Because every call to a service goes via a proxy, the service mesh architecture adds an extra hop to every call.
-In order to minimize the additional latency, the proxy needs to be run on the same machine (virtual or physical) or in the same pod (in the case of containers) as the service for which it is proxying, so that they can communicate efficiently.
-This model is known as a sidecar deployment, hence the name “sidecar proxy”.
+In order to minimize the additional latency, the proxy needs to be run on the same machine (virtual or physical) or in the same pod (in the case of containers) as the service for which it is proxying so they can communicate over localhost.
+This model is known as a sidecar deployment, hence the name “sidecar proxy.”

 Service Mesh in Action

 Although the service mesh architecture is not limited to microservice-based systems, they provide a good example of how a service mesh is used in practice.
-Let’s take the example of an online retailer that has adopted a microservice architecture covering functions such as inventory management, a shopping cart, payment processing and user accounts.
-More services are in development and the company has moved to a cloud-hosted infrastructure which will support their growth.
+Let’s take the example of an online retailer that has adopted a microservice architecture covering functions such as stock control, shopping cart management, payments and user accounts.
+More services are in development, and the company has moved to cloud-hosted infrastructure to allow them to grow faster.

-Using a service mesh to manage communications between the above services means the platform team can apply mutual TLS encryption to all traffic within the system.
-Encryption had previously been implemented for communication between some of the services but was missing from the inventory management service.
-Adding TLS support to that service requires the development team to re-implement the logic in C++ and due to other priorities, the work has been delayed so far.
-By introducing a sidecar proxy alongside each service instance and provisioning them from the same Certificate Authority, the service mesh pattern normalizes all inter-service traffic and gives the platform team a way to implement TLS and even mutual TLS encryption between services with minimal effort or evolvement from the development teams at all.
+Using a service mesh to manage communications between these services means the platform team can apply mutual TLS encryption to all traffic within the system.
+Encryption had previously been implemented for communication between some of the services but was missing from the stock control service.
+Adding it to that service would have required the development team to re-implement the logic in C++, but due to other priorities, that work had not yet been done.
+By deploying a sidecar proxy to each service instance and provisioning them from the same certificate authority, the platform team is able to get all inter-service traffic encrypted using mutual TLS.
+The other development teams no longer have to maintain that part of their codebases.

 The architecture of a service mesh consists of network proxies deployed alongside each replica of a service and a control plane to configure their behavior.
-All proxies communicate with each other and with the control plane, whereas each instance of a service only communicates via its local, transparent proxy.
+All proxies communicate with each other and with the control plane, whereas each instance of a service only communicates with its local proxy.

 Kong Mesh is a service mesh built on top of CNCF’s Kuma (for the control plane) and Envoy (for the data plane).
 Kong Mesh can be used with services hosted on bare metal, VMs and containers in both multi-cloud and multi-cluster deployments.
-Native integration with Kong API Gateway and Kong Enterprise allows you to manage internal and edge traffic seamlessly.
+Native integration with Kong’s API gateway and Kong Konnect allows you to manage internal and edge traffic seamlessly.